adelphi-ed-tech/au-courses/content/video-games.md

 Game study post 2  Oct 20   7%
 Game study post 3  Nov 17   7%
 Game Analysis      Nov 23   40%
-Game Design        Nov 23   40%
+Game Design        Dec 15   40%

 ### Game study posts (20 points)
 One of our goals for this course is to turn a critical eye towards games so that we can gain a better understanding of how they work, _when_ they work, and what their possibilities are.
 This skill helps us to design our own game/play activities, to understand how to incorporate game for teaching, and to appreciate the role that games play in our society.